BookThinkers/BookThinkers/index.md

 The website will be built using HTML, CSS, SCSS, Node.js, Angular.js, and Typescript.

 # User Experiences
-As briefly described in the goals section, this app provides three main benefits to users.
+As briefly described in the goals section, this app provides four main benefits to users.

 ### Improving Learning Outcomes (Goals 1 and 3)
 BookThinkers aims to provide an app that allows readers to consolidate their biggest takeaways from the physical, digital and audiobooks that they are reading.
 For example, a BookThinkers Instagram follower may join the app/website using their gmail account.
 They may have finished reading _Thinking Fast and Slow by Daniel Kahneman._ This book is incredibly densely packed with powerful ideas.
 Using our app, the user would log that they read the book, add it to their bookshelf, and leave a review.
 In addition, they would be prompted to leave notes on what they learned from reading the book.
 Finally, the user would be asked how often they want to be reminded to revisit those notes.
 Based on their response, the app will reintroduce notes at specific time intervals to maximize retention using notifications.
 There will be different “pathways" depending on the frequency that each reader is open to.
 This spaced repetition technique is used by the world's most effective learners to help facilitate the process of learning.